aymanxdev/aymanxdev/README.md

 📚 Published two peer-reviewed articles on AI and Blockchain technology and cryptography
 🐈  🐶  🐹  🐿  I love pets!
 🙋‍♂️ Currently looking for a full-time job in London
-🌏 Brainstorming web application ideas for social good and sustainability ( DM me if you wanna collaborate)
+🌏 Brainstorming web application ideas for social good and sustainability

 🔧 My portfolio is now built with Gatsby and Sanity. >> check out my new portfolio [here](https://aymanx.io/).